 It is noteworthy to mention that you might think you are still in Canada while trying to cross the border but you will most likely be under US jurisdiction if you lie to US border guards.
 Being honest with US border guards will likely only result in your entry being denied with no further consequences.

 The application process for a US entry waiver can take from six to 18 months depending on its complexity.

 Your knowledgeable Commissionaires service agent will explain in detail what you will need to provide.
 Some of the items we will require to prepare your application include:

 - Letter from your employer stating current occupation and length of service, including the need for you to travel to the US (if applicable);

 - If self-employed, a copy of your last tax return;

 - Three (3) letters of reference from members of the community (not relatives);

-- Copy of passport or driver’s licence showing nationality;
+- Copy of passport and driver’s licence showing address and nationality;

 - $585 US, payable to US Citizenship and Immigrations Services (USCIS), when your application is presented.

 The cost of the US waiver service is $499 plus HST.
 The cost of digital fingerprints as well as disbursements such as court document costs and postage are extra and will vary based on where you are located and how many offences are on record.
 There is also a fee of $585 USD, payable to U.S. Citizenship and Immigration Services (USCIS).